 Whenever my alarm clock goes off in the morning, I stay in bed for a little while.
 Ten, fifteen minutes.
-I’ve heard somewhere that drunks tend to die in their sleep.
+I’ve heard that drunks sometimes die in their sleep.
 That they fall asleep and never wake up again, just like that.
 So I lie there and listen.

 In class, I sit in the very front.
 Those, who return from lunch before everyone else, always sit in first row.
 Keeping a low profile.
 Not standing in anyone’s way.
 Our teacher’s name is Mrs. Stolz.
-She wears a pair of glasses that weighs heavy enough to keep slipping down her nose.
-Today, she looks really short behind the teacher’s desk, short and old.
-She salutes: “Good morning, class.“ There’s a woman standing next to her, whom I’ve never seen before.
+She wears glasses that weigh heavy enough to keep slipping down her nose.
+Today, she looks really small behind the teacher’s desk, small and old.
+She salutes: “Good morning, class.“ There’s a woman standing next to her.
+I’ve never seen her before.
 Short blond hair, dark suit.
 I wonder if she’s the reason why Mrs. Stolz is looking so old today.

 Mrs. Stolz makes a cautious gesture with her hand and says: “This is Ms. Engels.“

 I always wondered why someone would want to become a teacher.
 What would make you wanna do that?
 Ms. Engels doesn’t write her name on the blackboard, she doesn’t repeat it either.
 She tells us that she’ll be attending our class now from time to time.
-I’m not listening properly, only contemplating her face.
-The movement of her lips.
+I’m not really listening, only contemplating her face.
+Her lips moving.
 Her smile here and there in between her words.
-At the end of her speech, she looks up to the ceiling for a moment, and seats herself at one of the free desks.
+After her speech, she looks up to the ceiling for a moment, and seats herself at one of the free desks.
 Then Mrs. Stolz writes a math problem on the blackboard.
 Pythagoras‘ theorem.
 I keep mixing up cathetus and hypotenuse.
 As I look up from my book, Ms. Engels is standing right next to me and leaning over.

-During our break I go into the library.
-I sit down at a table at the very end, between two shelves, and open a book.
+During break I go into the library.
+I sit down at a table at the very end between two shelves, and open a book.
 Nothing specific, just some book.
 I like the smell of the pages.
-I read a sentence now and then, repeating it in my mind.
-Meanwhile I imagine every single word, one after the other, as they gradually merge into significance.
+Now and then I read a sentence, repeating it in my mind.
+Meanwhile, I imagine every single word, one after the other, as they gradually merge into significance.

 Somebody says: “I put my whole fist into that one.“

 I recognize the voice, it’s Frank.
 He’s one grade ahead of me.
-Although he lives in my neighbourhood, I rarely ever see him outside of school.
+He lives just down the street from my place, nevertheless, I rarely ever see him outside of school.
 Most of the time, he hangs out with his friends in front of the corner shop at an intersection nearby.
 He already smokes and drinks alcohol.

 “I took her from behind, too.
-I’m telling you, there’s nothing better than a real good butt-fuck.“
+I’m telling you, there’s nothing better than a decent butt-fuck.“